xinqilin/hugo_website/content/about.md

 - born in 1994
 - work in Taipei city ,Taiwan
 - Backend Engineer / Web Developer
-- Skill in Java, also interested in Kotlin
+- Skill in Java, Kotlin also interested in Golang
 - A little frontend work experience in vue / react
 - Pleased to meet you!